 While the Popes of the Modern era, Leo XIII, Pius XI, St. Pius X, et al, fought the influence of the Enlightenment, Christendom was dying in the West.
 At the Second Vatican Council (1962 - 1965), the Fathers re-instituted the catechumenate, the ancient order for introduction and instruction (catechesis) in the Catholic Faith.
 This is the Order of Christian Initiation for Adults.
 Who is it for?

-Please fill out an OCIA registration form and email it to Dr. Joseph Johnson or drop it by the parish office.
-Please also schedule an office visit with Dr. Johnson if you are interested in attending/ are attending the OCIA class.
+Please fill out an OCIA registration form and email it to Cindy Berry or drop it by the parish office.
+Please also schedule an office visit with Cindy Berry if you are interested in attending/ are attending the OCIA class.
 Office hours are typically Monday – Thursday 9:00am to 4:30pm.

 ![]() |